Search for suspected killer shutdown I-64

 Police responded to that shooting, in the 1800 block of East Nine Mile Road, around 10 p.m.
 Sunday.

-When officers arrived, they found a shooting victim who later died from a gunshot wound.
+When officers arrived, they found 33-year-old Stephen Powell, of Henrico, dead inside a vehicle.

 About a hour later, Henrico Police were called to investigate an alarm and determined someone had stolen a white pick-up truck from a business near the fatal shooting.